core-wg/comi/draft-ietf-core-comi.md

 The 'f' (filter) option is used to indicate which subset of all possible notifications is of interest.
 If not present, all notifications supported by the event stream are reported.

-When not supported by a CoMI server, this option shall be ignored, all events notifications are reported independently of the presence and content of the 'f' (filter) option.
+When not supported by a CORECONF server, this option shall be ignored, all events notifications are reported independently of the presence and content of the 'f' (filter) option.

 When present, this option contains a comma-separated list of notification SIDs.
 For example, the following request returns notifications 60010 and 60020.